Low-degree lower bounds via almost orthonormal bases: Proof of Proposition

 It remains to establish Condition~\condmomentWR.
-As for (HS-P), we only consider the case where $G_{\Delta}$ contains at least one non-pure connected component.
+As for \HidSubP, we only consider the case where $G_{\Delta}$ contains at least one non-pure connected component.
 We also start from~\eqref{eq:second_moment_HS_F:2}.
 Consider $W\in \mathbf{W}_{\mathcal{T}}$.
-Under $\mathcal{C}_W$, this implies that all the connected components that are connected by an edge in $\mathcal{T}$ belong to the same group of the SBM.
-Arguing as before, we get
+Under $\mathcal{C}_W$, conditionally to $z$, the expectation of $P_{G^{(1)}, \pi^{(1)}}P_{G^{(2)}, \pi^{(2)}}$ is equal to zero only if all the connected components that are connected by an edge in $\mathcal{T}$ belong to the same group of the SBM.
+Arguing as before, we arrive at

 We conclude that

 Hence, \condmomentWR holds with $c_{\texttt{vd},1}=2$ and $c_{\texttt{vd},2}=8$.